kishenv/ScrollViewExercise/README.md

 Poisitioned in center

-INcreased width of scroll view to allow scrollign through the three icons.
+Increased width of scroll view to allow scrollign through the three icons.

+Changed UI color to make the scrollView bounds visible.
+Removed clipstoBounds, to allow icons to show beyond scrollView's bounds.